llm-merging/llm-merging.github.io/challenge.md

 <br>

-The re-calibration datasets chosen are commonly used instruction-tuning datasets.
-The validation datasets chosen are commonly used benchmarks for measuring math, code, question-answering, and reasoning.
+The validation datasets are chosen to measure the time and space efficiency of the merging method.
+They are **not** meant to benchmark the performance of the merging method.

 We will not collect or release any new datasets for training or evaluation as part of this competition.